ansilove/AnsiLove.framework/README.md

 	| XB  |         |       |       |           |
 	|_____|_________|_______|_______|___________|

-# Output file example

-You may wonder how the output looks like?
-You'll find an example [here](http://cl.ly/1G2i2x3v2Z0n3u28433e/o).
+# Rendering Process Feedback

+AnsiLove.framework will post a notification once processing of given source files is finished.
+In most cases it's pretty important to know when rendering is done.
+One might want to present an informal dialog or update the UI afterwards.
+For making your app listen to the `AnsiLoveFinishedRendering` note, all you need is adding this to the `init` method of the class you consider as relevant:

+    NSNotificationCenter *nc = [NSNotificationCenter defaultCenter];
+    [nc addObserver:self
+           selector:@selector(addYourCustomSelectorHere:)
+               name:@"AnsiLoveFinishedRendering"
+             object:nil];

+The test app `AnsiLoveGUI` has a simple implementation that posts a message to NSLog as soon as the rendering is completed.

 # App Sandboxing

-Basically the framework works great in sandboxed apps.
-The test app `AnsiLoveGUI` comes with App Sandboxing enabled and the interface is designed to aquire user selected read.write permission through NSOpenPanel and NSSavePanel instances.
+Basically the framework works great in sandboxed apps. `AnsiLoveGUI` comes with App Sandboxing enabled and the interface is designed to aquire user selected read.write permission through NSOpenPanel and NSSavePanel instances.
 You may want to investigate the file `AnsiLoveGUI.entitlements` to see what kind of entitlements your app explicitly needs when using AnsiLove.framework.
 You should notice two temporary exceptions, these are not directly related to the framework.
 When invoking `/usr/bin/php` in sandboxed environments you get sandboxd violations for `/private/etc/protocols` and `/private/var/db/net-snmp`.
 This is caused by the PHP CLI and I filed rdar://10436809 regarding the issue.

+# Output file example

+You may wonder how the output looks like?
+You'll find an example [here](http://cl.ly/1G2i2x3v2Z0n3u28433e/o).

 # Todo